VPDC

 Who should NOT get the vaccine:

-• Anyone who has ever had a severe allergic reaction after a previous dose
+• Anyone who has ever had a severe allergic reaction (like anaphylaxis) after a previous dose

 • Anyone who has a severe allergy to any vaccine component